 By comparison, you might spend only a few thousand dollars on a project with our firm.
 If you have a monthly retainer, it may be a few thousand dollars a month.

 While that’s a lot of money, too, it’s less of a commitment that hiring a full-time employee.
 Often you can cancel your contract.
 Or you can agree on a shorter contract of several months.
 If you’re not satisfied when the contract ends, it’s easy to switch firms.

 That’s because, no matter their experience, you must train your employees a minimum of several months.
 Then, even once they’re familiar with the business, you must support them.
 Are they engaged?
 Are they doing the work requested?
 Are they performing well?
 Are they going to stick around?

 It may be worth the effort to have a marketing professional who knows the business like you do.
 However, you can accomplish the same thing with a marketing firm.
 Just look locally.
 If you’re in Maine, hire a Maine marketing firm.
 If you’re in Toledo, look around you.
 Also, you can prioritize marketing firms that mirror your values.
 For instance, at Trueline, we seek clients we personally connect with.
 We want to support clients who are bettering our community.
 You can do the same.

 Find The Right Marketing Firm

-If you’re seeking for marketing in Portland, Maine—you can schedule a free consultation here.
+If you’re seeking full-service marketing in Portland, Maine—you can schedule a free consultation here.
 If you’re from away, also give us a shout.
 We work with businesses, nonprofits and executives nationwide on everything from custom publishing to logo design, PR, speech writing and web design.
 When you’re ready to take your marketing to the next level, just contact us here or via the form on this page.
 We look forward to hearing from you!